litebird/litebird_sim/docs/source/data_layout.rst

    At the present stage, there is no constraint on the shape of these blocks, they can also be a single row or a single column.
 The important thing is that, if the block spans more than a row, it is stored as a matrix (a 2-dimensional array).
-This means that, for the the time- and detector-chunck assigned to a compute node, all the benefits discussed in the previous section apply.
+This means that, for the time- and detector-chunk assigned to a compute node, all the benefits discussed in the previous section apply.